 Ultimately, deep reinforcement learning methods show promise for optimal treatment regime estimation from observational data generated by domain experts.
 The main drawbacks of Deep RL in our setting is its fundamental lack of interpretability.
 The inability to explain the estimates generated by Deep RL makes it ill-suited for high-stakes applications in the medical field.

-As an aside, we also note that Deep RL methods require substantially more compute power to train than our method, and any of the other methods we compare to.
-We train these models using significantly more compute power and GPUs Even with the enhanced computing power, these methods had substantially larger runtimes as well.
+As an aside, we also note that Deep RL methods require substantially more compute power to train than our method and any of the other methods we compare to.
+We train these models using significantly more compute power and GPUs Even with the enhanced computing power, these methods have substantially longer runtimes.
 See Appendix~\ref{sec: appendix-add-synth-details} for further details.